OSC/contributor_guide/contributor_jam_guide.md

 All of these options are what you are setting when you select the `template` in your `submit.yml` files.

 ### Clusters
-- The code to work with your clusters and the corresonding cluters config files.
+- The code to work with your clusters and the corresponding cluters config files.
 - https://github.com/OSC/ood_core/tree/master/lib/ood_core
   - Split out between 2 files
   - the `clusters.rb` file is to handle the clusters config files.